 Many yogis on the path have heard about Patanjali’s Yoga Sutra’s.
-Is it a book that lists and talks about yoga poses we do on the mat or out in nature?
+Is it a book that lists yoga poses we do on the mat or out in nature?
 While there are many such modern yoga texts with pictures and descriptions of yoga poses, or āsanas, we begin to see that the Yoga Sutras is more about our relationship to reality via the mind on it’s path to realizing the soul.
 The few sutras on yoga poses addresses the mind-body-spirit connection.

 Chapter 2 of Patanjali’s Yoga Sutra’s is called Sadhana Pada, or the practice to achieve yoga.
 Sādhana (Sanskrit साधन), is practice, “a means of accomplishing something”.
 In this chapter, or pada, the philosophy of ashtanga yoga (the 8 limbs of yoga) is presented to us.
 Number 3 of the 8 limbs is called āsana – the pose or the posture that we commonly practice on the mat.
 In this chapter we are given three definitive sutras to explore and practice regarding asana.
 Starting with pada 2, sutra 46: